Housing in Greece is one of the most affordable in the EU

 Capital gains tax and exit tax

 Greece has a very loyal approach to capital gains tax for property owners.
-Individuals are temporary, until the end of 2022, generally exempted from it, but under two conditions:
+Individuals are temporary, generally exempted from it, but under two conditions:

 one owner has sold no more than two properties in the last two years;